linkeddatacenter/kees/README.md

 ## The KEES Language profile

-The **KEES Language Profile** reuses some terms from existing vocabularies to add mappings and restriction to the KEES vocabulary.
+The **KEES Language Profile** reuses some terms from existing vocabularies and adds mappings and restrictions to the KEES ontology.
-In the rest of the document these namespaces are used:
+In the rest of this document following  namespaces are used:

 - dct: http://purl.org/dc/terms/
 - dcterms: http://purl.org/dc/terms/